RomainDusi/Echo-Perdue-Dans-Les-Abysses/README.md

 ## What is this project ?

-Echo Perdue Dans Les Abysses is a python game developped as my computer science project during last year of High School.
+Echo Perdue Dans Les Abysses is a python game developped as my computer science project during my last year of High School.
 It is a labyrinth game in which you play Echo, a little girl trapped in a cave.
 You will have to find your way out by searching for the "hidden" key pieces.

-It's a really small and simple game but it could occupy you for a few minutes or could help someone understand how a labyrinth game works.
+It's a really small and simple game but it could keep you occupied for a few minutes or help someone understand how a labyrinthic game works.

 ## Requirements and how to install